Filing your VA disability claim is a big milestone — but once you hit “submit,” a new kind of waiting game begins.

 Filing is just the first step.
 But understanding the timeline turns waiting into preparation — and confusion into calm.

 Want to see where you stand?
-Try the VA Disability Calculator or reach out through the Claims Accelerator to get real-time support from people who know the system.
+Try the VA Disability Calculator or reach out to learn more about our independent medical evaluation services based on clinical judgment.

 The VA clock doesn’t always move fast.